Apocalypse, Nowish

 "Apocalypse, Nowish" is seventh episode of the fourth season of the American television series Angel.
-Written by Steven S. DeKnight and directed by Vern Gillum, it was originally broadcast on November 17, 2002 on the WB network.
+Written by Steven S. DeKnight and directed by Vern Gillum, it was originally broadcast on November 17, 2002, on the WB network.
 The WB referred to this episode as "Rain of Fire" when it was first aired, which DeKnight attributes to "legal issues" over the title's reference to the 1979 film Apocalypse Now.

 In "Apocalypse, Nowish", Angel Investigations deals with a sudden wave of paranormal activity all over Los Angeles, portending the rise of the apocalyptic beast of whom Cordelia has been experiencing visions.
-As the Beast rises from the bowels of the Earth to bring a rain of fire over the city, Cordelia and Connor make love.
+As the Beast rises from the bowels of the Earth to bring a rain of fire over the city, Cordelia and Connor have sex.

 Plot

 Cordelia tells Angel that she still loves him, but that during her time as a higher power she saw and felt all the carnage he formerly wrought as Angelus.
 She now needs him to give her time to sort out her feelings.
 When Lorne wants to learn what Cordelia remembers about her time as a higher power, Angel insists that they wait.

 Connor comforts Cordelia after another nightmare featuring the demon from her visions.
 Meanwhile, as Angel Investigations is flooded with calls involving paranormal activity all over Los Angeles, Wesley returns home after fighting a bug infestation to find Lilah dressed as Fred for sexual role-playing.

 Suddenly, Cordelia starts breathing hard and her eyes turn white as she warns Angel that "he's coming."
 Cordelia lies down and tells Angel and Connor what she remembers of her vision.
 Back at the hotel, Lorne picks up on the strained relationship between Fred and Gunn; since they jointly sought revenge on the man who sent Fred to a hell dimension, Fred has not been able to forgive Gunn for their actions.
 She leaves for the diner where she and Gunn are regulars.

 Angel goes to Wolfram & Hart to demand that Lilah return the information the law firm sucked out of Lorne's head about the impending apocalypse.
 Cordelia and Connor walk to an alleyway that Cordelia recognizes as the place where Connor was born, where Darla staked herself.
 A large, horned demon bursts from the ground before them, knocking them both down.
 Connor attacks, but he takes a brutal beating before the demon strides away.
 Cordelia tends to Connor's wounds and finds that he has broken ribs.